GeoscienceAustralia/stormwavecluster/R/evmix_fit/README.md

 writing the updates were not available on CRAN.

 The code here only applies to fitting Gamma-GPD or Normal-GPD mixture models, with a GPD upper tail.
-Other models found in the `evmix` package are not used herein.
+Other models found in the `evmix` package are not used herein - simply because the latter models were sufficient for our application.

 Beware that often extreme value mixture models are hard to fit (e.g. see discussion in *Scarrot (2015) Univariate Extreme Value Mixture Modelling, in